garrett361/transformers_notes/main.typ

 respectively (see App.~@app_conventions for notation) and $phi$ is a non-linearity#footnote[The
 #link("https://pytorch.org/docs/stable/generated/torch.nn.GELU.html")[non-linearity]
-is common.];.
+is common.].
 In code, where we again separate out the last layer as we did in in @attn_layer.

 This bock requires $2 E D^2$ parameters per layer, only counting the